learnreact/react-json-fetch/README.md

 </script>
 ```

+## TODO
+* re-renders. the current API is based completely on the url prop. so i need to provide a controlled way to re-fetch when that prop changes.

 ## Code Quality
 [Learn React](#https://learnreact.com) open source, is intended for education.
 Source should be singularly focus and readable above all.